lizuqiliang/SimpleClickSearch/README.md

 SimpleClickSearch
 =================

-Google Chrome extension for simple plain text searching with popular search engines.
+SimpleClickSearch is a Google Chrome extension for simple text searching via popular search engines.

-Hold shortcut key + click/highlight the plain text to conduct search.

-Shortcut key is customizable through the extension menu.

 ##Instructions
 * Download source code
 * Unzip and load as an unpacked extension
 ![1](https://cloud.githubusercontent.com/assets/5790854/7221506/66082836-e6bb-11e4-8534-3cc708a5e26d.png)

+Hold a hotkey and click on any plain text to search the selected word with the corresponding search engine.
+Hold a hotkey and highlight a group of plain text to search all the highlighted text.

 ###Default Hotkey Settings: